-You have heard me say this before, but you don’t need a bunch of products in your daily routine.
+You have heard me say this before, but you don't need a bunch of products in your daily routine.
 Sure, we all like to do the occasional 7 skins treatment or give ourselves a power treatment.
 But using too many products daily is not the way to the best skin of your life.
-No one has the time to use tons of product every day - and products NOT used regularly will not produce results.
-Keep it simple and dialed in to what your skin REALLY needs.
+No one has the time to use tons of products every day - and products NOT used regularly will not produce results.
+Keep it simple and dial into what your skin REALLY needs.

 Moisturize + Hydrate + Feed + Protect Daily.

 The health of our skin depends on what we put INSIDE our bodies to nourish it from within – AND – what we apply to the OUTSIDE of our skin.